Safety and Liveness of Quantitative Properties and Automata: Abstract

 \section{Abstract}

+Safety and liveness stand as fundamental concepts in formal languages, playing a key role in verification.
+The safety-liveness classification of boolean properties characterizes whether a given property can be falsified by observing a finite prefix of an infinite computation trace (always for safety, never for liveness).
+In the quantitative setting, properties are arbitrary functions from infinite words to partially-ordered domains.
+Extending this paradigm to the quantitative domain, where properties are arbitrary functions mapping infinite words to partially-ordered domains, we introduce and study the notions of quantitative safety and liveness.

+First, we formally define quantitative safety and liveness, and prove that our definitions induce conservative quantitative generalizations of both the safety-progress hierarchy and the safety-liveness decomposition of boolean properties.
+Consequently, like their boolean counterparts, quantitative properties can be $\min$-decomposed into safety and liveness parts, or alternatively, $\max$-decomposed into co-safety and co-liveness parts.
+We further establish a connection between quantitative safety and topological continuity and provide alternative characterizations of quantitative safety and liveness in terms of their boolean analogs.

-The safety-liveness dichotomy is a fundamental concept in formal languages which plays a key role in verification.
-Recently, this dichotomy has been lifted to quantitative properties, which are arbitrary functions from infinite words to partially-ordered domains.
-We look into harnessing the dichotomy for the specific classes of quantitative properties expressed by quantitative automata.
-These automata contain finitely many states and rational-valued transition weights, and their common value functions $\Inf$, $\Sup$, $\LimInf$, $\LimSup$, $\LimInfAvg$, $\LimSupAvg$, and $\DSum$ map infinite words into the totally-ordered domain of real numbers.
-In this automata-theoretic setting, we establish a connection between quantitative safety and topological continuity and provide an alternative characterization of quantitative safety and liveness in terms of their boolean counterparts.
-For all common value functions, we show how the safety closure of a quantitative automaton can be constructed in \PTime, and we provide \PSpaceC checks of whether a given quantitative automaton is safe or live, with the exception of $\LimInfAvg$ and $\LimSupAvg$ automata, for which the safety check is in \ExpSpace.
-Moreover, for deterministic $\Sup$, $\LimInf$, and $\LimSup$ automata, we give \PTime decompositions into safe and live automata.
-These decompositions enable the separation of techniques for safety and liveness verification for quantitative specifications.
+Second, we instantiate our framework with the specific classes of quantitative properties expressed by automata.
+These quantitative automata contain finitely many states and rational-valued transition weights, and their common value functions $\Inf$, $\Sup$, $\LimInf$, $\LimSup$, $\LimInfAvg$, $\LimSupAvg$, and $\DSum$ map infinite words into the totally-ordered domain of real numbers.
+For all common value functions, we provide a procedure for deciding whether a given automaton is safe or live, we show how to construct its safety closure, and we present a $\min$-decomposition into safe and live automata.